AClockworkHellcat/Treasury-LC/README.md

 Conceivable questions:
 * "Why?": Treasury breaks if you add any item with an apostrophe or period in its name to the lists.
 Since I did a lot of Dynamis farming for a while, this was unacceptable.
 JSON has no such problems, but config can't write to them, only read them.
+Moreover, using a single XML file for both global and character-specific lot/drop/pass lists meant you couldn't have exceptions to the global lot/drop/pass list on any character, and in fact it just copied the global list into each character-specific list anyway.
+As such, the global list served no useful purpose, and in fact made the addon function worse.
 * "I can do better": That isn't a question, but you probably can.

 Current issues:
+* Global doesn't work, but to be perfectly honest, it didn't work right in the original either (see above).
-* You can only add items to lists (or remove them) one at a time, aside from the baked-in wildcards.
+* Aside from the built-in keywords (eg. dynad, heroism), you can only add items to lists (or remove them) one at a time.
+I cannot recall whether this was an issue in the original or not, because I don't think I ever needed to do it.

 Possible future plans:
 * save ID sets in the file so the DLP arrays aren't just a bunch of Booleans?
-    -> Could do, but would it improve anything?
+(Could do, but would it improve anything?)
 * alternatively, figure out how to get Lua to properly save sets of strings like a real programming language?
-    -> Would require iteration over every item to filter out sets and strings so they're properly delimited.
+(Would require iteration over every item to filter out sets and strings so they're properly delimited.)
 * or perhaps be the whole bitch and write an alternative to config that saves to Lua files?
-    -> Couldn't do a full drop-in replacement because it would get clobbered anytime Windower updates.
-    -> However, only having to change one line in an addon to make it save better config files is a tempting prospect...
-    -> On the other hand, odds are nobody but me would use it anyway.
+(Couldn't do a full drop-in replacement because it would get clobbered anytime Windower updates.
+However, only having to change one line in an addon to make it save better config files is a tempting prospect.
+On the other hand, odds are nobody but me would use it anyway.)

-Original readme below.
+Original readme (with necessary corrections) below.

 --------------------------------------------------------------------------------------------------------------------------